YoshiyukiKono/cloudera-aws-scripts/README.md

 - OS: CentOS 7
 - OS User: centos
 - Device Volume Size: 50G
-(Please refer to the script and json files for more details)

 ## Prerequisite
-You have an local environment where you can run AWS CLI as well as the AWS environment where you will create you Cloudera cluster.
+You have an local environment where you can run AWS CLI as well as the AWS environment where you will create your Cloudera cluster.

 ## Preparation